snt13/Redshift-Material-Creator/README.md

 Material Creator v001
-Developed by isintan kursun with the assistance of ChatGPT.
 This script creates a Redshift Standard Material in Cinema 4D based on user input.
 For each texture channel (BaseColor, Roughness, Normal, Displacement), if the checkbox is enabled (i.e. a file path is provided), then a texture sampler node and its corresponding processing chain